PranayRewane/nlp-chatbot/README.md

-#visit below to get live preview of the chatbot
+visit here to get live preview of the chatbot https://ask-the-doctor.herokuapp.com/
-https://ask-the-doctor.herokuapp.com/